prudent-rs/readme-code-extractor-lib/README.md

-# readme-code-extractor-core
+# readme-code-extractor-lib

-Internal: `readme-code-extractor-core` is shared between `readme-code-extractor` and `readme-code-extractor-proc`.
+Internal: `readme-code-extractor-lib` is shared between `readme-code-extractor` and `readme-code-extractor-proc`.
 Do not use directly.
 Only use through `readme-code-extractor`'s macros.